 Neglect and Endangering the Welfare of a Vulnerable Person: Neglect charges are brought against any caregiver who fails to provide necessary care, including food, shelter, healthcare, or protection from health and safety hazards.
 Neglect charges can also apply to caregivers of a physically disabled person who fail to provide necessary care.

-Common Situations that Lead to Elder Abuse Charges
+Common Situations That Lead to Elder Abuse Charges

 Elder abuse charges often come from complex situations that aren’t as black and white as they seem.
 These charges often involve a vulnerable adult, someone with cognitive impairments or disabilities.
 Here are some common situations that often lead to elder abuse charges: